logicly-au/logicly.com.au/content/insights/incremental-success.md

   <p>
   <li><strong>Keeps you focused:</strong> Having shorter-term goals helps avoid being distracted by all the things you want to achieve over time.</li>
   <p>
   <li><strong>Allows for changes:</strong> As feedback comes in, it's easier to make adjustments.
-Whether the user needs shift or new requirements pop up, these approaches make it simpler to adapt without starting over.</li>
+Whether the user needs to shift or new requirements pop up, these approaches make it simpler to adapt without starting over.</li>
   <p>
   <li><strong>Continuous improvement:</strong> With each cycle or part completed, there's a chance to learn and improve.
 This means the project is always advancing.</li>
   <p>